hansroland/HsWl/README.md

 At the moment, the code up to the extended example has been translated to Haskell.
 However the checkerboard background has not been implemented.

+## 2_Generator

+This directory contains a generator application to generate Haskell functions for the Wayland request and event-handling functions from the defining xml files.

+#### Status

+The generator is in alpha state.
+It generates al the functions from the wayland.xml and xdg-shell.xml files.

+Additional changes will be needed during the development of the client.
+The `enums` are still missing.